 (States No Party Preference)

-Regardless, the party preference information has no bearing on how the election is conducted or who is allowed to advance from the Primary to the General.
-Instead, which candidates are allowed to advance is based solely on how many votes they receive in the Primary.
+Regardless, the party preference information has no bearing on how officials conduct the election or who advances from the Primary to the General.
+Instead, which candidates advance depends solely on how many votes they receive in the Primary.

 Each candidate for partisan office may state a political party that he or she prefers.
 A candidate's preference does not imply that the candidate is nominated or endorsed by the party, or that the party approves of or associates with that candidate.

-The party preference has no impact on how the election is conducted or which candidates are allowed to stay in the race to the General Election.
+The party preference has no impact on election operations or which candidates stay in the race to the General Election.
 The two candidates who receive the most votes in the Primary, and who receive at least 1% of the votes, advance to the General.

 The Top 2 Primary applies to partisan office.
 In Washington, this includes the United States Senate and House of Representatives, the State Legislature, statewide partisan office such as Governor, and county partisan office such as County Commissioner.